 A slightly more in-depth service, working as a private nurse may require you to have fewer clients that you spend more time caring for.
 You may even work on a contractual basis with just one at a time.

 A more specialized form of home care, working for seniors may require you to handle some basic errands and chores as well as tending to their medical needs.

-READ ALSO: How to make money from NNU Forum Income
+READ ALSO: How to ways to make money online in Nigeria